Index theory for non-compact quantum graphs: The Morse index theorem on (non)compact graphs

 \subsubsection{An explicit construction of the coordinate map}

 This paragraph is devoted to provide an explicit construction of the abstract coordinate map $O$ defined above, in terms of the solution space of the Sturm-Liouville boundary value problem.
 This is done by constructing an ad-hoc {\sc trace map}.
-The trace map can be used to prove that in the case of regular Sturm-Liouville boundary value problems, regardless of whether the intervals are bounded or unbounded, the spectral flow formula coincides with the well-known one, as in \cite{HS09, HP17, BOPW21, HPW25a}.

 Let $l$ denote the Sturm-Liouville operator given by

 Denoting by $L$ and $L^*$ respectively the minimal and the maximal operators induced by $l$, we define the {\em trace map} on $\dom(L^*)$ as follows: